erSubhashThapa/100daysofcode/r3-log.md

   I test the long ordered array `[1,2,3...100,000]`.
 It timed out on my browser.

-  I rand one of the tests HackerRanks gives that timed out and used [console.time](https://developer.mozilla.org/en-US/docs/Web/API/Console/time) to track the time.
+  I ran one of the tests HackerRanks gives that timed out and used [console.time](https://developer.mozilla.org/en-US/docs/Web/API/Console/time) to track the time.
 It took 43628 ms.

   After some investigation, I found this code drastically slows the script down: